kpatankar/ahcg2017_starterpipeline/README.md

 ```{sh}
 ./ahcg_pipeline.py -h
 ```
-## **Mission**
-The goal of this project is to standardize a variant calling pipeline for the detection of variants in the circulating tumor DNA (ctDNA). ctDNA are recent biomarker which can help in deeper understanding of cancer genomics.

 ## **Data Acqusition Team**
 As part of the data acquisition team different dataset were obtained from various sources.
 The datasets were downloaded using SRAToolkit.